ProcessPA/jekyll-site/quick-start-guide/preparing-the-agenda.md

 ---
 Below shows how to add notes, motions for consideration and attachments to your agenda:

 This video will show you how to prepare your agenda for your meeting.
 Create Motions in advance of the meeting, add notes and attach reports.
-For step by step instructions, please refer to below.
+For step by step instructions, refer to below.

 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">